MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-ad.md

 ## <a name="impressiontrackingurls"></a>Impression Tracking Urls
 The URLs for 1x1 impression tracking pixels.
 Each pixel will report Microsoft Audience Network impressions to your third-party ad reporting tool.

-> [!NOTE]
-> Impression tracking URLs are available for customers in the feature pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 519).

 You can include up to 2 impression tracking URLs for each responsive ad.
 Each URL is delimited by a semicolon and space ("; ").

 Each URL must be accessible.
 The length of the URL is limited to 2,048 characters.
 The HTTP or HTTPS protocol string does count towards the 2,048 character limit.